-The final element of the scope of PwC's engagement is to consider how the WACC should be applied in calculating the amount of compensation within the MRCP for costs incurred in the "construction phase" of the generic power station project.
+The final element of the scope of PwC's engagement is to consider how the WACC should be applied in calculating the amount of compensation within the MRCP for costs incurred in the 'construction phase' of the generic power station project.

-The construction phase of the generic power station project is the time period commencing when investors in the generic power station project first commit significant funds to the project and ending when revenues from the project commence.
+The construction phase of the generic power station project is the time period commencing when investors first commit significant funds to the project and ending when revenues from the project commence.
 Although revenues are not received during the construction phase, there is still a cost of equity and debt funds committed to the project.
-This cost is typically referred to as the "allowance for funds used during construction" (AFUDC).
+An amount of compensation to investors for this cost is typically referred to as the "allowance for funds used during construction" (AFUDC).

 In this chapter, a first-principles approach is taken to estimation of AFUDC consistent with common practices applied in project finance.
-The method for determination of AFUDC thus derived is compared with the method applied under the current market procedure and a "rule-of-thumb" method for a reasonable assumption of the length of construction period for the generic power station project.
+The method for determination of AFUDC thus derived is compared with the method applied under the current Market Procedure and a 'rule-of-thumb' method for a reasonable assumption of the length of construction period for the generic power station project.